BEAM's Commitment to Diversity

 The committee meets monthly during the semester.
 If you have any suggestions or concerns that the committee should discuss, please let any of us know.
-Find a list of the Spring 2021 events here (and the past events, Spring and Fall 2020 here).
+Find more information about our committee, newsletters, and ways to get involved here.

 As a department in the College of Engineering, we receive the encouragement and support provided by the Center for the Enhancement of Engineering Diversity (CEED).
 Since its inception in 1992, the center has provided encouragement and support to engineering students, focusing on the under-represented population.
 CEED recognizes that Virginia Tech students are among the best and brightest, and assists them in achieving excellence.

-For more information on how to support equity and diversity at BEAM and VT visit:
+For more information on how to support equity and diversity at BEAM and Virginia Tech visit:

 Virginia Tech adopts and practices these principles as fundamental to our on-going efforts to increase access and inclusion and to create a community that nurtures learning and growth for all of its members.